itsastutiii/herahealthie/README.md

 - Medical Appointment Booking → Dynamic, can be expanded to Telemedicine in-app if time permits
 - Chatbot → replace with an actual model, preferably edge.
 - Profile → extend to doctor ready reports.
 - Add support for vernacular languages
+- (optional) Wearable Integration